smorce/DeepAgentsSpec/templates/commands/specify.md

 * Focus on **WHAT** users need and **WHY**.
 * Avoid HOW to implement (no tech stack, APIs, code structure).
 * Written for business stakeholders, not developers.
 * DO NOT create any checklists that are embedded in the spec.
-That will be a separate command.
+That will be a separate file under `checklists/`.

 ### Section Requirements